-The Quad Cities area is served by three fixed-route transit providers.
+The Quad Cities Area is served by three fixed-route transit providers.
 The City of Bettendorf operates a municipal transit system, known as Bettendorf Transit.
-Bettendorf Transit's service consists of five fixed-routes on 30-minute headways on weekdays and 30 or 60-minute headways on Saturdays.
-Bettendorf Transit provides service weekdays from 6:15 am to 6:45 pm with the exception of red route which begins at 5:45 a.m.
-This is an expansion of service $\frac{1}{2}$ hour daily, during weekdays, from 2011.
+Bettendorf Transit's service consists of three fixed-routes on 60-minute headways on weekdays and Saturdays.
+Bettendorf Transit provides service weekdays from 6:00 a.m. to 6:30 p.m.
 Service is provided on Saturdays from 8:30 a.m. to 5:30 p.m. through River Bend Transit.
 Bettendorf Transit does not provide service on Sundays or major holidays.

-The City of Davenport operates a system, known as CitiBus, with ten fixed-routes as of September 25, 2016.
+The City of Davenport operates a system, known as CitiBus, with ten fixed routes.
 Headways of the buses vary by route and also by time of day.
 In general, headway times for the ten routes are 30 minutes or 60 minutes.
-CitiBus runs weekdays from 6:19 a.m. to 6:49 p.m. and Saturdays from 9:19 a.m. to 6:49 p.m.
-This is a reduction in service of 40 minutes during weekdays since 2011 and while weekend hours have shifted later, total service hours have remained the same.
+CitiBus runs weekdays from 6:00 a.m. to 7:00 p.m. and Saturdays from 9:00 a.m. to 7:00 p.m.
 CitiBus does not provide service on Sundays or major holidays.

 Rock Island County Metropolitan Mass Transit District (RICMMTD) is a specialized taxing entity created specifically for the purpose of providing public transportation in the Illinois Quad Cities; the transit system is known as MetroLINK.
-MetroLINK consists of thirteen fixed-routes in the Illinois communities of Carbon Cliff, Colona, East Moline, Hampton, Milan, Moline, Rock Island, and Silvis.
-Headway times for MetroLINK's routes are 20, 30, or 60 minutes.
-MetroLINK runs as early as 4:45 a.m. to as late as 9:45 pm 5:30 a.m. to 9:45 p.m. on weekdays, 7:30 a.m. to 6:45 p.m. on Saturdays, and 8:00 a.m. to 5 p.m. on Sundays.
+MetroLINK consists of 13 fixed routes in the Illinois communities of Carbon Cliff, Colona, East Moline, Hampton, Milan, Moline, Rock Island, and Silvis.
+Headway times for MetroLINK's routes are 15, 30, or 60 minutes.
+MetroLINK runs as early as 5:00 a.m. to 10:00 p.m. on weekdays, 7:00 a.m. to 6:30 p.m. on Saturdays, and 8:00 a.m. to 5 p.m. on Sundays.
+Some specialized routes run extended hours, such as the service to Tyson Foods that begins at 3:27 a.m.
+Monday through Friday, and the Route 53 Late Night, which runs until 3:12 a.m.
+Thursday through Saturday.
 No service is provided on major holidays.

 One objective is to increase the number of routes and/or service hours by 5% in the next 5 years.
 There are a number of ways this can be accomplished.
 The first could be that two new routes are created; the second could be that the systems increase their hours of operation later into the evening or possibly run a few routes on Sundays; a third could be a combination of the first two.

-A second objective related to transit is to increase the frequency of the top three routes in the QC fixed-route system by 5% in the next 10 years.
-In 2015, Bettendorf's Route 1-Red, Route 3-Blue, and Route 4-Green make up 31%, 19% and 21% of their system ridership.
-However, they only make up approximately 2.2% of the entire fixed-route system ridership.
-CitiBus' Routes 4, 7, and 10 make up 17%, 10% and 11% respectively of their system ridership.
-However, like Bettendorf, when compared to the entire fixed-route system they only make up 10% of total ridership.
-MetroLINK's top three routes are 10-Red with 20%, 30-Green with 20% and 60-Yellow with 13%.
-Together these routes make up 38% of all fixed-route ridership.
+A second objective related to transit is to increase the frequency of the top three routes in the QC fixedroute system by 5% in the next 10 years.
+In 2022, Bettendorf had three fixed routes: Route 1-Red, Route 2-Blue, and Route 3-Purple, which make up 43%, 31% and 26% of their system ridership respectively.
+However, they only make up approximately 2.3% of the entire fixed-route system ridership.
+CitiBus' Routes 4, 7, and 9 make up 22.4%, 22.0%, and 9.6% respectively of their system ridership.
+However, like Bettendorf, when compared to the entire fixed-route system, they only make up 10.7% of total ridership.
+MetroLINK's top three routes are 10-Red with 18%, 30-Green with 24%, and 60-Yellow with 14%.
+Together, these routes make up 43.7% of all fixed-route ridership.